Future Leaders Group

 How to Join

-Young people aged 16 to 25, whether they have been involved in baseball and softball previously, are invited to express interest in being part of the Youth Panel.
+Young people aged 16 to 25, whether they have been involved in baseball and softball previously, are invited to express interest in being part of the Future Leaders Group.
 For those under 18, parental consent will need to be provided.

 Download an application form.

-I also started playing baseball during the summer of 2011 for the Brentwood Stags and currently hold the position of Fastpitch officer with BASU, the softball umpires organisation.
-I have played for a number of slow pitch teams, and in 2012 played for the UPSU Shafters, SPAM, Solent Spartans, Solent Stingrays and Solent Mariners.
+I also started playing baseball during the summer of 2011 for the Brentwood Stags and currently hold the position of Fastpitch Officer with BASU, the softball Umpires' Association.
+I have played for a number of slowpitch teams, and in 2012 played for the UPSU Shafters, SPAM, Solent Spartans, Solent Stingrays and Solent Mariners.
 I worked for BSUK in the summer of 2010 as a Summer Coach across London and was fortunate enough to travel to Rotterdam to learn from some great MLB coaches at the 2012 European Coach Clinic.

 I was recently employed by BSUK as a community coach in the North West.
 Before I joined I had very little knowledge of both sports, but through training and courses I am now a qualified Level 2 Softball Coach.
 Even though I am qualified, I am always learning new skills and techniques and aim to build as much knowledge about both sports as I can.

-I agreed to join the Youth Panel as someone who is new to both sports and give my opinions and views if and when required to enhance the status of these sports within Great Britain.
-As someone who is sporty I enjoy playing a variety of sports and I hope that through the Youth Panel there will be more opportunities for individuals to become involved in sports and a healthy lifestyle.
+I agreed to join the Future Leaders as someone who is new to both sports and to give my opinions and views if and when required to enhance the status of these sports within Great Britain.
+As someone who is sporty I enjoy playing a variety of sports and I hope that through the Future Leaders there will be more opportunities for individuals to become involved in sports and a healthy lifestyle.

 I am currently studying Sports Coaching and Performance at Bucks New University (BNU) and fell in love with softball when I was first introduced to it at secondary school.

 Although I had never joined a team outside of school, I was eager to sign up as soon as I heard that BNU were running trial softball sessions during my first year.
-These sessions were a success and BNU were keen to develop Softball Society, for which myself and one other were chosen to be Softball Development Officers.
-We soon established the society within the university and I am now chairman of the society.
+These sessions were a success and BNU were keen to develop a Softball Society, from which myself and one other person were chosen to be Softball Development Officers.
+We soon established the Society within the university and I am now Chair of the Society.

 Although I have no current experience with baseball, I am looking to change this soon.

 I have enjoyed playing baseball for three years now.
-In that time, I have become a coach, and the secretary of Oldham Baseball Club.
-I joined the Youth Panel to offer my experience and ideas.
+In that time, I have become a coach, and the Secretary of Oldham Baseball Club.
+I joined the Future Leaders to offer my experience and ideas.
 Baseball is a big passion of mine, which I first experienced in 1998 on a family trip to Toronto.
 Together with the other members, I feel we can offer a fresh approach to baseball and softball.
 I devote a lot of my time to baseball, something I'm very committed to.
-I enjoy working with the Youth Panel and helping to develop our sports.
+I enjoy working with the Future Leaders and helping to develop our sports.

 Almost 12 years ago, someone put in my hand a glove and a ball for me to play with as I liked.
 From that moment I knew I liked to play softball.
 It took me an entire year to convince my mother to give her permission for me to play and there has been not one single second I would consider giving up.
-For me BSUK Youth Panel gives me the chance to work towards my dream; to develop and to increase softball in both popularity and participation.
-I sincerely believe in Youth Panel program and in our generation because we will take this sport back into the Olympics.
+For me, BSUK Future Leaders gives me the chance to work towards my dream: to develop and to increase softball in both popularity and participation.
+I sincerely believe in the Future Leaders programme and in our generation because we will take this sport back into the Olympics.

 I've been playing baseball since I was three years old and it's my passion.